magento/devdocs/guides/v2.0/rest/bk-rest.md

 This documentation is generated from the code base using [Swagger](http://swagger.io) and represents the state of the code at the time the documentation was generated.
 Swagger displays a list of service names.
 Click on a service name to display the list of APIs defined within that service.
 Click on an API to display details.

 You can also create a dynamic REST API documentation set on your server with live data.
 On your server, Swagger displays Enterprise Edition APIs and allows you to try out the APIs.
-For more information, see [Generate local REST API reference
+For more information, see [Generate local REST API reference](generate-local.html).
-](generate-local.html).

 <div class="bs-callout bs-callout-info" id="info">
 <p>The REST API documentation on the Magento Developers website (devdocs.magento.com) static.
 It is not running an instance of Magento.</p>